machinat/sociably/website/docs/dependency-injection.md

   }
 }

-export default provider({
+export default makeClassProvider({
   lifetime: 'singleton',
   deps: [BeerService],
 })(BarService);
 ```

-The `provider(options)(klass)` annotator is a curried function take the metadata options to annotate the following class constructor. `provider` take the following options:
+The `makeClassProvider(options)(constructor)` annotator is a curried function take the metadata options to annotate the following class constructor. `provider` take the following options:

 - `lifetime` - required, the lifetime of the service within the app, one of `'singleton'`, `'scoped'` or `'transient'`.
 Check the [service lifetime](#service-lifetime) section for more details.
 - `deps` - optional, the required dependencies of the provider, default to `[]`.